EDUCATOR COACH:

 RESEARCHER:

 My unique contributions as a researcher/scholar in art education may be overlooked since most of the research in art education is based on studies at the K-12 Grade Level.
-There is a small but growing body of literature on arts learning of adults in undergraduate and graduate visual art programs.
+There is a small but growing body of literature on adult learning in undergraduate and graduate visual art programs.
 My research aimed to help fill the void or gap in the research on visual arts learning in higher education, specifically at the graduate level.
-If you want a long slow read that is framed as what it is, my dissertation is a good place to start: A qualitative multiple case study of four graduate ceramic art students enrolled in different Master of Fine Arts (MFA) degree programs by Andrew Buck.
+If you want a long slow read that is framed as "what it is", my dissertation is a good place to start: A qualitative multiple case study of four graduate ceramic art students enrolled in different Master of Fine Arts (MFA) degree programs by Andrew Buck.

 Google Scholar Link to Andrew Buck’s Dissertation https://scholar.google.com/scholar?hl=en&as_sdt=0%2C33&q=A+qualitative+multiple+case+study+of+four+graduate+ceramic+art+students+enrolled+in+different+Master+of+Fine+Arts+%28MFA%29+degree+programs&btnG=